Surgical Procedures: Surgery and Staging for Anal Cancer

 • Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample in a laboratory.

+Often, anal cancer is treated with surgery.
 There are two surgical procedures used to treat anal cancer, depending on your stage and situation, including:

-What are the risks associated with anal surgery?
+What are the risks of anal surgery?

 As with any surgery, there are risks and possible side effects.
 These can be:

-• Reaction to anesthesia (Anesthesia is the medication you are given to help you sleep through the surgery, to not remember it and to manage pain.
-Reactions can include wheezing, rash, swelling and low blood pressure).
+• Reaction to anesthesia (anesthesia is the medication you are given to help you sleep through the surgery, to not remember it, and to manage pain).
+Reactions can include wheezing, rash, swelling and low blood pressure.

 • Injury to nearby organs.